KevinDenis/kdenis-thesis-2016/src/README.md

  map is translated in the robot coordinate frame {R}.
-This because the Local Path Template / ObstacleTable / Local State Lattice is formulated according to this Local Reference Frame {R}, which assumes that the robotis at the orogin [0 0 0°].
+This because the Local Path Template / ObstacleTable / Local State Lattice is formulated according to this Local Reference Frame {R}, which assumes that the robot is at the origin [0 0 0°].
- * Clossiion free trajectories are calculated efficiently and accuratly by using the pre-cumputed obstacle table, which indicates for each discrete grid which paths goes through it at which length.
+ * Collision-free trajectories are calculated efficiently and accurately by using the precomputed obstacle table, which indicates for each discrete grid which paths goes through it at which length.
 The online fase only has to mach occupied cells with the obstacle table, and addjust each path length(only if this results in a smaller path